June 18, 2018

-The UK is currently in breach of air pollution standards set by the European Commission after the Government has failed to bring nitrogen dioxide (NO2) within the recommended safe limits.
+The UK is currently in breach of air pollution standards set by the European Commission after the Government did not bring nitrogen dioxide (NO2) within the recommended safe limits.
 And whilst this breach relates to outdoor pollutants, there is an obvious knock-on effect to the quality of the air indoors and specifically inside an office.

-For Clean Air Day 2018, we want to explore how we can help reduce air pollution in the office and understand the facts about air pollution.
+For Clean Air Day 2018, we want to explore the air pollution solutions.
+Including, how we can help reduce air pollution in the office and understand the facts about air pollution.

 Workplace air pollution will vary depending on your office building, its location and the work you carry out; essentially in a ‘regular’ office environment you’ll experience similar air quality issues to that of your home.
 According to Clean Air Day research, we spend over 90% of our time indoors, so the potential impact on our health is huge.